 - Property must be located in the city limits of Dallas. - Household projected annual income must not exceed 120% of the Area Median Income, adjusted for household size, at the time of application to the program.
 Income eligibility shall be determined at the time of the application.
 Applicant household's income eligibility is only valid for six months from the date of the last application. - Applicant must have acceptable credit.
-High cost or sub-prime loans, adjustable rate mortgages, interest only loans are not allowed. - Applicant must demonstrate that Applicant has at least two months of cash available and equal to Applicant's projected monthly mortgage payment, including principal, interest, taxes, insurance, and any associated fees. - Applicant(s) must be U.S. Citizens or legal residents.
+High cost or sub-prime loans, adjustable rate mortgages, interest only loans are not allowed. - Applicant must demonstrate that Applicant has at least two months of cash available and equal to Applicant's projected monthly mortgage payment, including principal, interest, taxes, insurance, and any associated fees. - Applicant(s) must meet the citizenship and/or immigration status guidelines set forth by the Department of Housing and Urban Development (HUD).